Sigmmma/c20/EDITORS.md

 The markdown files contain the main body content of the article and are where most content will be written.
 Follow the _writing practices_ when writing these files.

-Beyond the [basic features][mdbasic], c20 adds a few special extensions:
+Beyond the [basic markdown features][mdbasic], c20 adds a few special extensions:

 * [Tables][tables], although for larger tables you will want to switch to raw inline HTML.
 * All headings automatically get anchor links/IDs for linking directory to that heading.
 When someone loads a page with that heading ID in the URL (e.g. `#my-heading`) the page will automatically scroll to that content.
 Do not make headings which are also links (like `# [Heading text](www.example.com)`), as it's unsupported.